 - By far the largest database and getting larger every day because of all the folks with family trees there.

 - You cannot do chromosome comparisons with other testers there so you have to load your data to FamilyTreeDNA or GEDmatch or DNA.land for that.

 - No tools for looking at the raw data.

-- Wonderful automated tree matching for your DNA matches which can be used with private mirror trees to help adoptee searches.
+- Wonderful automated tree matching for your DNA matches which can be used with private research trees to help adoptee searches.

 - Most privacy, best for those worried about their DNA being used for drug studies, etc ….
 BUT allows law enforcement to upload DNA profiles created from murderers and rapists.